Yoyodyne-Data-Science/distribution-free-intervals/README.md

 ## A word on the Erlang distribution

 As I mentioned, to generate the task time "data" above, I sampled from an [Erlang distribution](https://en.wikipedia.org/wiki/Erlang_distribution).
 Given that the problem at hand was concerned with task completion times, one might think that a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) could be invoked by framing the problem as "what's the probability of *k* tasks being completed in time *t*".
-However, the Poisson distribution is derived by assuming a sequence identical, independent of randomly occuring processes, with the probability of a single process occuring as a function of time being given by an exponential decay curve.
+However, the Poisson distribution is derived by assuming a sequence of identical, independent, randomly occuring processes, with the probability of a single process occuring as a function of time being given by an exponential decay curve.
 This reasoning doesn't really fit for us, as we'd imagine that after completing one task, it will most likely take some time (e.g. the median task completion time) until the next is completed.

 Having said that, I can't give a good explanation of why an Erlang distribution makes sense to use here (though, see a super hand-wavy explanation in an answer [here](https://stats.stackexchange.com/questions/109566/which-distribution-for-modelling-duration-of-tasks)).
 In truth, any number of distributions (e.g. [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution), [Weibull](https://en.wikipedia.org/wiki/Weibull_distribution), [Gamma](https://en.wikipedia.org/wiki/Gamma_distribution)...) can be chosen to give similar looking results.
 My advice in general would be to make as few assumptions as possible about the underlying distribution you're sampling from, and to use the distribution-free methods described above and included in [this python code](https://github.com/Yoyodyne-Data-Science/distribution-free-intervals/blob/master/dist_free_intrvls.py) as opposed to making inferences based on assuming a specific distribution.